 I added a jump ring, which I connected to a slightly larger jump ring, which was then attached to my vintage skeleton key.
 Easy peasy!
-I added a key ring and was happy to add a splash of aqua to my truck keys (which were worryingly devoid of my favorite hue), thanks to this easy DIY tassel.
+I added a key ring and was happy to add a splash of aqua to my truck keys, thanks to this easy DIY tassel key chain.

 For my Mom’s blue ombre embroidery thread DIY tassel, I used a ball chain instead of a key ring: